yulo-dev/CS-Notes/Leetcode/patterns/sliding_window/0340_longest_substring_with_at_most_k_distinct_characters.md

 ---

 ## ☀️ Script
-We want the longest substring with at most K distinct characters.
+I’ll solve this with a sliding window because the problem asks for the longest contiguous substring with at most K distinct characters.
+That’s a monotonic condition — once a window becomes invalid, making it smaller can restore validity.
-The natural approach is a sliding window: expand the right boundary to include characters, track counts or last indices, and shrink the left boundary when we exceed K distinct chars.
-> In Python, I can use a Counter for general k, or a last-index map for small k to jump left more efficiently."
+To efficiently decide which character to drop when we exceed K distinct characters, I’ll store a dictionary mapping each character to its last occurrence index inside the current window.
+If the number of distinct characters exceeds K, I find the character whose last occurrence is farthest to the left, drop it from the dictionary, and jump the left pointer past it.
+This lets us remove an entire block of invalid positions in O(1) time per removal, instead of shrinking one step at a time.

 ---